izniburak/demet/README.md

 - Your project files must be in `./public/` directory.

 - You can change `php.ini` settings by editting files in `./docker/php<VERSION>/conf/` directory.

+- If you need new extension for PHP, you can update `./docker/php<VERSION>/Dockerfile` file and add a new extension you want.

 - You can find configuration files of Webserver which you used in `./docker/apache/` or `./docker/nginx/` directory.